samueldowd/Twitter-sentimentAnalysis/README.md

 ##### Using the TweetSensor module:
 + Import the TweetSensor module

-It Comes with two functions:
+It comes with two functions:

 + collect_tweets(keyword, count, force=False)
 + get_results(keyword, count, force=False)